kateuj/kate-brush-portfolio/README.md

 * **Footer** - code is based on the code used in the 'Love Running' exercise of Code Institute.

 * **Thank-you page** - I used this code snippet to get the Thank You page to re-direct back to the site after 5 seconds.
-This was from a [Stackoverflow thread.](https://stackoverflow.com/questions/3292038/redirect-website-after-specified-amount-of-time)
+This was from a [Stack Overflow thread.](https://stackoverflow.com/questions/3292038/redirect-website-after-specified-amount-of-time)
 ![Re-direct for the thank you page code snippet](assets/readme-images/redirect-code-snippet.png)

 # Credits